 Our data shows that the cheapest United Kingdom to Dresden flights are usually those with departure times in the morning.
 Our users have found flights to Dresden in the morning for as low as £162.
 In contrast, the most expensive time of day to depart to Dresden is at midday when prices are around £189.

-Those flying to Dresden could potentially find better pricing at Leipzig/Halle Airport (70 mi from Dresden city centre), Berlin Brandenburg Airport (91 mi from Dresden city centre), depending on the month and departure airport.
+Those flying to Dresden could potentially find better pricing at Leipzig/Halle Airport (70 mi from Dresden city centre) or Berlin Brandenburg Airport (91 mi from Dresden city centre), depending on the month and departure airport.

-You can find deals at Berlin Schönefeld Airport for £177pp on average, but that price can change based on your departure airport.
+You can find deals at Berlin Brandenburg Airport for £287pp on average, but that price can change based on your departure airport.
 To save money, try momondo’s Airport-to-Airport Pricing Tool.